buildkite/docs/pages/agent/v3/queues.md

 <%= image "agent-queues.png", width: 1182/2, height: 160/2, alt: "Screenshot of an agent's tags showing both building and testing queues" %>

 >🚧 Configuring Cluster Queues
->If you have [Clusters](/docs/agent/clusters) enabled, and are configuring your agent with a _Cluster Queue_, you will need to ensure the cluster queue has been explicitly created first.
-See [setting up Cluster Queues](/docs/agent/clusters#set-up-a-cluster-set-up-queues) to learn more.
+>If you have [Clusters](/docs/agent/clusters) enabled and are configuring your agent with a _Cluster Queue_, you need to create the cluster queue first.
+See [Set up a Cluster Queue](/docs/agent/clusters#set-up-a-cluster-set-up-queues) for more information.

 ## Targeting a queue